-- 1. "Elementary or Secondary School" means a facility used for instruction of elementary or secondary students by:
+20 2.
+"Elementary or Secondary School" means a facility used for instruction of elementary 21 or secondary students by:

-- a.
-Any school district
+- 22 a.
+Any school district - b.

-- b.
 Charter school

-- c.
-Approved private school - 24 d.
-A state-supported school for students with disabilities - e.
-Any other private or parochial elementary or secondary school with greater than 50 students. - 2.
-"State building" means any building owned by the state and for which the state is 28 responsible for maintaining the day to day cleanliness of the building, either through 29 procurement of cleaning products or via state-contracted cleaning services.
+24 c.
+Approved private school

+25 d.
+A state-supported school for students with disabilities e.
+Any other private or parochial elementary or secondary school with greater than 50students.

+3. "State building" means any building owned by the state and for which the state is responsible for maintaining the day to day cleanliness of the building, either through procurement of cleaning products or via state-contracted cleaning services.

-- 3. "Environmentally-preferable" cleaning and maintenance products means those cleaning and maintenance products that perform effectively and simultaneously meet the cleaning needs of the school while also minimizing adverse impacts on human health and the environment.
-"Environmentally-preferable" cleaning and maintenance products do not include: - a.
-Any product for which no guideline or environmental standard has been established by any of the nationally recognized third-party certification entities listed in the guidelines developed under section 4 of this act, or which is outside the scope of or is otherwise excluded under guidelines or environmental standards established by such national or international certification program, including: - (i) Disinfectants, disinfecting cleaners, sanitizers or any other antimicrobial product regulated by the Federal Insecticide, Fungicide and Rodenticide Act (7 U.S.C.
+4. "Environmentally-preferable" cleaning and maintenance products means those cleaning and maintenance products that perform effectively and simultaneously meet the cleaning needs of the school while also minimizing adverse impacts on human health and the environment.
+"Environmentally- preferable" cleaning and maintenance products do not include:

+a.
+Any product for which no guideline or environmental standard has been established by any of the nationally recognized third-party certification entities listed in the guidelines developed under section 4 of this act, or which is outside the scope of or is otherwise excluded under guidelines or environmental standards established by such national or international certification program, including:

+(i) Disinfectants, disinfecting cleaners, sanitizers or any other antimicrobial product regulated by the Federal Insecticide, Fungicide and Rodenticide Act (7 U.S.C.
 Sec.
-136 et seq.) unless US EPA promulgates a final rule to allow such products to make green claims and obtain and use green certifications. - 43 (ii) Antimicrobial hand soaps regulated by the Food and Drug Administration. - 4.
-"Facility" means any school building or facility used for instructional purposes and the surrounding grounds or other sites used for playgrounds, athletics or other instructional purposes. - Section 4.
+136 et seq.) unless US EPA promulgates a final rule to allow such products to make green claims and obtain and use green certifications.

+44 (ii) Antimicrobial hand soaps regulated by the Food and Drug Administration.

+45 5.
+"Facility" means any school building or facility used for instructional purposes 46 and the surrounding grounds or other sites used for playgrounds, athletics or other instructional 47 purposes.

+48 Section 4.
 Green cleaning supply guidelines and specifications.
-The LEAD AGENCY consultation with OTHER DEPARTMENTS and a panel of stakeholders, including cleaning industry representatives, non-governmental organizations, and others, establish and amend on a biennial basis guidelines and specifications for environmentally-preferable cleaning and maintenance products, equipment and paper, for use in school facilities and state buildings.
-The

-(EPA, General Services, Public Health, Department of Education or other department) shall, in

-52 LEAD AGENCY shall provide multiple avenues by which cleaning products may be determined to be environmentally-preferable under the guidelines.
-At a minimum, the guidelines shall 53 include as avenues, the United States Environmental Protection Agency's Design for the Environment (DfE) program, the EcoLogo program administered by TerraChoice, Green Seal, 55 and alternative qualifications, such as: a submission of testing by an accredited third-party 56 57 verifying that the product meets the criteria of one of the recognized standards; or submission of 58 a comparative life-cycle assessment (LCA) conducted in accordance with applicable standards as 59 determined by the International Organization for Standardization (ISO) or any successor organization, and which demonstrates life cycle impact benefits (such as, but not limited to: 60 human health, global warming potential, waste, water or energy) associated with the 61 environmentally preferable cleaning product when compared to traditional cleaning products, 62 and others as determined appropriate by the LEAD AGENCY.
-Guidelines and specifications must be established after a review and evaluation of existing research and must be completed no 64 later than 180 days after the effective date of this Act.
-Guidelines and specifications should include implementation practices, including inspection and evaluation.
-The completed guidelines 66 and specifications must be posted on the LEAD AGENCY's website.
+The Department shall, in 49 consultation with the Department of Environmental Protection and a panel of stakeholders, including cleaning industry representatives, non-governmental organizations, and others, 50 establish and amend on a biennial basis guidelines and specifications for environmentally-51 52 preferable cleaning and maintenance products, equipment and paper, for use in school facilities 53 and state buildings.
+The Department shall provide multiple avenues by which cleaning products may be determined to be environmentally-preferable under the guidelines.
+At a minimum, the 54 55 guidelines shall include as avenues, the United States Environmental Protection Agency's 56 Design for the Environment (DfE) program, the EcoLogo program administered by TerraChoice, 57 Green Seal, and alternative qualifications, such as: a submission of testing by an accredited thirdparty verifying that the product meets the criteria of one of the recognized standards; or 58 submission of a comparative life-cycle assessment (LCA) conducted in accordance with 59 applicable standards as determined by the International Organization for Standardization (ISO) 60 61 or any successor organization, and which demonstrates life cycle impact benefits (such as, but not limited to: human health, global warming potential, waste, water or energy) associated with 62 the environmentally preferable cleaning product when compared to traditional cleaning products, 63 64 and others as determined appropriate by the Department.
+Guidelines and specifications must be 65 established after a review and evaluation of existing research and must be completed no later than 180 days after the effective date of this Act.
+Guidelines and specifications should include 66 implementation practices, including inspection and evaluation.
+The completed guidelines and 67 specifications must be posted on the Department's website.
+68